nickmza/nickmza.github.io/source/_posts/oicjwt.md

 ---
 title: JWT User Assertion with Oracle Integration Cloud
-tags:
+tags: oauth
+category:
+  - Software Engineering
+excerpt: >-
+  Nothing brings out the blogger in me like spending a couple of days wrestling with a problem.
+This weeks' challenge has been configuring OAuth 2 User Assertion on the Oracle Integration Cloud (OIC).
+It's taken a couple of days of trial and error but it's finally working!
+So in the hope of saving future generations some time and frustration here's how it's done...
+date: 2023-11-17 09:04:00
 ---

 Nothing brings out the blogger in me like spending a couple of days wrestling with a problem.
 This weeks' challenge has been configuring OAuth 2 User Assertion on the Oracle Integration Cloud (OIC).
 It's taken a couple of days of trial and error but it's finally working!
-So to hopefully save future generations some time and frustration here's how it's done...
+So in the hope of saving future generations some time and frustration here's how it's done...

 # The scenario
 We want to push data from our O365 Sharepoint environment into our Oracle ERP system via a Power Automate Flow.
 We have used Oracle Integration Cloud to create a REST Trigger that receives the payload and processes it.
 We want to use the JWT User Assertion flow so that the client does not need to have access to any credentials.